catvw/ece251-computer/REPORT.md

 computer uses an accumulator as both an argument and target register for most instructions.

+The computer is also 8-bit addressed and byte-addressable.
+This allows only 256 bytes of addressable memory, but, given that it is a computer made fro the purpose of learning about computer architecture, this was deemed to be fine.

+Instruction and data memory are stored in the same bank (von Neumann architecture).

-TODO: split instructions in half: have one-byte and two-byte versions depending on whether an immediate is necessary.
+TODO: maybe split instructions in half: have one-byte and two-byte versions depending on whether an immediate is necessary.
 That probably isn't too complicated.

+## Registers
+There are 8 registers, so as to fit register specifications into 3 bits each.
+Register 7 (`R7`) is also used as the program counter.

 ## Instructions in Detail
 There are about 4 instruction formats, along with a few miscellaneous